lipido/fronty.js/README.md

 Renderers allows you to maintain your HTML separated from your JavaScript code.
 A renderer is any function that returns an HTML string.

-A special type of renderers are those that takes a model and converts it into HTML (see `ModelComponent`, afterwards).
+A special type of renderers are those that take a model and converts it into HTML (see `ModelComponent`, afterwards).
 A very powerful library to create this function is [Handlebars](http://handlebarsjs.com/), since a Handlebars template is a valid renderer function for fronty.js (you can [find many